 Finally, marriage and divorce records and certificates can be ordered from the New York State Department of Health (DOH) through two ways: mail requests and online/phone requests through VitalChek.

-Mail Requests for Marriage & Divorce Records and Certificates: Requests can be also made for marriage records and divorce records through the mail.9, 10 To obtain a marriage and divorce certificate, download and print an application for a marriage certificate and application for a divorce record respectively.
+Mail Requests for Marriage & Divorce Records and Certificates: Requests can also be made for marriage records and divorce records through the mail.9, 10 To obtain a marriage and divorce certificate, download and print an application for a marriage certificate and application for a divorce record, respectively.
 Required ID should be included in the application.
 The details can be found in the forms.

 The fee for mail orders is $30.00 and can be paid via postal money order, personal check and certified check that should be made payable to “NYS Department of Health.”
 Cash is not accepted.